Home / Examinations / Information and Application Process

 Failure to take the Examination

-A refund will not be provided to a candidate who does not take the examination at the scheduled date/time (no show) unless the failure to take the examination is due to:
+No refund will be provided to a candidate who does not take the examination at the scheduled date/time (no show) unless the failure to take the examination is due to the following extenuating circumstances:

-Click here to view the current COPR Examination Purchase Refund Policy.
+Click here to view the current COPR Examination Refund Policy.

 Required documentation